-Crime Rates and Statistics for 2023 Reporting
+Crime Rates and Statistics for 2024 Reporting

 The Jeanne Clery Disclosure of Campus Security Policy and Campus Crime Statistics Act [20 U.S. §1092(f)] is a federal law that requires colleges and universities to disclose information about crime on and around their campuses.
-The following pages provide crime rates and statistics for each of HU's campuses for the 2022, 2021, 2020 calendar years as required by federal law.
+The following pages provide crime rates and statistics for each of HU's campuses for the 2023, 2022, and 2021 calendar years as federal law requires.